-3.5.4.1 Market risk
+3.5.2.1 Market risk

-The Sub-fund is exposed to the risk of changes in valuation of its investments due to fluctuations in interest rates and prices in the fixed-income markets.
+The Sub-fund invests in investment funds and is, through these funds, indirectly exposed to market risk.
+The Subfund is exposed to the risk of changes in valuation of its investments due to fluctuations in interest rates and prices in the fixed-income markets.
 Additionally, the prices of individual bonds and other fixed-income securities in which the Sub-fund invests can also fluctuate.
 The Sub-fund may use derivatives for the purpose of hedging, efficient portfolio management, and increasing returns.
 The use of derivatives may involve leverage, which increases the Sub-fund's sensitivity to market movements.